The Rise of the Chocolate-Free Easter: A Wellness-First Celebration

 1. Focusing on Physical Wellbeing

-Parents are choosing Easter gifts that encourage movement and outdoor play.
-Think bunny-themed skipping ropes, nature scavenger hunts, and gardening kits.
+Parents are choosing Easter gifts that encourage movement and outdoor play:

 Less sugar means fewer tummy aches and more energy for running, exploring, and enjoying the sunshine.